-The 1996 Education Act states that there are four areas in which you can defend the charges.
+If you are taken to court, there are only four reasons that you can defend the charges against you.
 These are if your child:

-- Lives over a certain distance and the local authority (or council) either hasn’t been able to help you register your child at a school nearer to where you and your child live or hasn’t helped organise suitable transport to and from school.
+- Lives over a certain distance and we haven’t been able to help get them into a school nearer to you or help with transport

 If you are found guilty in court, you may be: